 In June/July 2007 I visited Turkey for two weeks.
 I flew into İstanbul and rented a car there and started driving.
-In the two weeks I drove a total of over 6000 km (almost 4000 miles).
+In the two weeks I drove a total of over 6,000 km (3,700 miles).
 But Turkey is a pretty big country, so I saw only the western ⅔rd of the country.
 As always I used a guide book from Lonely Planet as my guide.
 As far as I am concerned they produce the best guides, at least for my purpose.

 Most of Turkey is in Asia, between the Mediterranean in the west and Georgia, Armenia, and Iran in the east, and the Black Sea in the north and Syria and Iraq in the south.
 The small European part is separated from Asia by the Çanakkale Boğazı (Dardanelles Strait), the Marmara Denizi (Sea of Marmara) and the İstanbul Boğazı (İstanbul Strait or Bosporus).
 This waterway is a very busy and important shipping lane between the Mediterranean and the Black Sea.
 It was very important in the Antique and still is today.

 What I wanted to see most were the sites of the old civilizations that warred and merged in Anatolia.
 As it turned out, I was pleasantly surprised by the multitude of fantastic sites.
 As far as Nature is concerned, I didn't expect all that much, Turkey doesn't have many spectacular natural wonders.
 However two were extraordinary, the white Travertine Terraces at Pamukkale and the sandstone cones in Cappadocia.
 Following is a description of my route through Turkey and some observations, collected while driving through the country.